 1. J.R.R.
 Tolkien: “Tween”

 Tolkien, who made a hobby out of creating words, originally coined the term “tween” to refer to twenty-something Hobbits, who were not considered to be of age until 33.
-Since then it has become a label for that awkward stage between childhood and the teenage years, shifting from the author’s original combination of twenty between.
+Since then it has become a label for that awkward stage between childhood and the teenage years, shifting from the author’s original combination of twenty teen to a combination of teen between.
 These days it probably brings to mind a brace-faced 11-year-old squealing over One Direction.
 But who knows—the word might eventually revert back to its original usage as the average human’s coming of age seems to be getting closer and closer to 33.

 2. Dr. Seuss: “Nerd”